- Clean rain gutters to allow water to flow freely.

 Part of the public education is a great MDA website which highlights the program but also will be this page which will provide a great resource for those interested.

-For 2018, The Cape’s spraying schedule will take place on Wednesday night’s between 7:00pm and 2:30am.
-This activity will begin on May 30th and go into October.
+For 2019, The Cape’s fog program will take place on Wednesday night’s between 7:00pm and 2:30am.
+This activity will begin on May 29th and go into October.

 - Mosquito Control Home

 - Mosquito Control Program Description